 The bone marrow transplant procedure replaces healthy stem cells in the blood, thereby restoring the body’s ability to create red blood cells, white blood cells and platelets, that it requires.

 Cancer and treatment for cancer can damage stem cells in the body.
-A bone marrow transplant is used to:
+A hematopoietic stem cell transplant is used to:

 Bone marrow transplantation technique can benefit patients with a variety of benign and malignant cancers, including: